voilin/nips-2017/README.md

 * both is CrossIterative method

 For BasicIterativeMethod on FGSM, attack success rate rise when iter-number is higher on "the model attacked".
 When looking back to CrossIterative, maximum appears when iter-number = 2.
-Besides, I notice that every FGSM target in CrossIterative should be correct(model's top predict), because of its weak transferability.
+Besides, I notice that each FGSM target in CrossIterative shouldn't be affected by another (model's top predict), because of its weak transferability.

 I suppose before iter-number = 2 or 3, the attack target is correct just like the orignal label, but after that, the target is not correct, and it start to randomly attack the gradient signal that the other attack make, that will make the true lable appear.

 Possibilities: Maybe it can reach better performance if selecting the true label as target.
 The label leaking might be disappear when another model attack.

+### Targeted Adversarial Attack

-#### CrossIterative_target_20
+### CrossIterative_target_20
 As mentioned, condidering the majority of defense model are from "base_inception_model" and "ens_adv_inception_resnet_v2".
 The following is one of sample scores:

 ```